DavidNart90/Track_test/Report.md

 ]
 ```

-All requests returned HTTP 200 and included an `assistant_message_id` confirming messages are logged correctly.
+All requests return HTTP 200 and include an `assistant_message_id` confirming messages are logged correctly.
+The suite now writes results to a JSON file when `--output` is provided and logs an error if a response cannot be decoded as JSON.

 ## Usage Guide
 1. **Data Ingestion**